How Much Does a Locksmith Cost in 2025?

 Installing Deadbolt Locks

-Installing deadbolt locks costs between $50 and $200 for labor and materials.
+Installing deadbolt locks costs between $50 and $200, including labor and materials.
 Prices vary depending on the type of deadbolt you choose, with cylindrical deadbolts costing $50 to $70, cylindrical lever locks costing $60 to $70, and mortise locksets costing $125 to $175.

 Installing Electronic Locks

 To install new electronic locks, you'll pay between $50 and $500 for labor alone.
-What you spend depends on the type of lock you install and what's wrong with it.
-You'll pay around $50 for a standard keypad or up to $2,000 for an advanced smart home system.
-If upgrading from a traditional lock to an electric lock, expect installation costs to be around $150 each.
+The cost you spend depends on the type of lock you install and the issue it has.
+You'll pay $50 for a standard keypad or up to $2,000 for an advanced smart home system.
+If upgrading from a traditional lock to an electric lock, expect installation costs to be $150 each.

 Unlocking a Car